ms/buildtogether.tech/rules-joining/index.md

 4. Respect what has already been done.
 :   If the first thing you do when you walk into someone's home is say, "Here's
     how I'd redecorate," you shouldn't expect to be invited back.
-When you first join a project, Follow its coding conventions even if you prefer something else.
+Follow the project's existing coding conventions even if you prefer something else.
     Use existing tags for issues, and above all, don't introduce yourself by suggesting that they rearchitect the code or change languages.

 5. Be patient.
 :   It took me almost three months of full-time work to get up to speed in my